Amazon Echo vs Google Home: which one should you buy?

 Both Google and Amazon now have a smaller hub - the Google Home Mini and Echo Dot respectively - but Amazon is the only one to put a screen in one of its hubs.
 The Amazon Echo Show works in the same as any other Echo, but the added screen means it can show you videos, pictures, song lyrics, news bulletins and more.
 You can see whether we thought the screen was a useful addition to the Echo formula in our Amazon Echo Show review.

 You wouldn’t want to listen to music on an Echo Dot, but you can connect it to your existing speakers via Bluetooth or an aux cable.
 Once connected, Alexa’s dulcet tones and your favourite songs will play on your lovely stereo rather than the Dot’s tinny speaker.
 Any of Amazon's hubs can be connected to other speakers in the same way.

 You can connect a Google Home to your speaker via Bluetooth, but you need to pay £30 for a Chromecast Audio first.

 The Echo’s other standout feature is 'skills'.
 These are like apps and you can activate them from the Alexa smartphone app or by saying the specific activation command.
 Anyone can make a skill and there are already thousands available.
 They range from the sublime to the ridiculous, but for every skill that makes Alexa meow, there’s another that tells you whether your flight will be delayed.

 The most important factor is compatibility.
 You want a hub that works with your current and future devices.
 If one hub doesn’t work with your tech, your decision is all but made.

 You should also consider how each speaker sounds.
 If you think you’ll be listening to music on either of these hubs, find out how they rated as wireless speakers.
-We have already run the Echo through our wireless speaker test - you can see how it fared in our Amazon Echo speaker review - and we'll have speaker results for the Google Home soon.
+We have run both the Echo and Google Home through our wireless speaker test - you can see how they fared in our Amazon Echo speaker review and our Google Home speaker review.